ultraq/thymeleafjs-todo/README.md

 Installation
 ------------

-Requires Java 8+ and Node 6+ to be installed on your machine.
+Requires Java 8+ and Node 8+ to be installed on your machine.

 (Fork and) clone this repo to your computer.
-From a terminal you can run this project by entering the following commands:

-`./gradlew build` - build UI and website projects
+From a terminal you can run this project by running `./gradlew bootRun`.
+That will run installation and build scripts for both the UI and website projects, then start an embedded server to host the app.

-`./gradlew bootRun` - start the Todo app

 Once the app is running, visit http://localhost:8080/ in your browser and you should now be seeing the Todo app, powered by Spring Boot, Thymeleaf, and